Brain [15O]O2 PET

 Model for brain [15O]O2-PET

-It is not necessary to measure the blood flow or blood volume separately, because f*OEF and VB can be estimated from a single inhalation [15O]O2 PET study (Holden et al. 1988).
-However, quantification of OEF requires the measurement of perfusion with [15O]H2O.
-In bolus and steady-state studies the [15O]CO scan can be omitted without introducing marked error in OEF or CMRO2 (Lammertsma and Jones, 1983; Kudomi et al., 2005; Sasakawa et al., 2011).
+Quantification of OEF requires the measurement of perfusion with [15O]H2O, but MRO2, where f*OEF is used, can be estimated from a single inhalation [15O]O2 PET study (Holden et al. 1988).
+Also VB can be estimated from [15O]O2 inhalation study (Holden et al. 1988).
+It has been shown that in bolus and steady-state studies the [15O]CO scan can be omitted without introducing marked error in OEF or CMRO2 (Lammertsma and Jones, 1983; Kudomi et al., 2005; Sasakawa et al., 2011).

-Ohta et al. (1992) have further simplified the calculation model.
-This model can be linearized (Blomqvist 1984; Poulsen et al., 1997), which permits pixel-by-pixel computation to produce parametric cerebral MRO2 image.
-Unlike for the previous models, in this method the separation of [15O]O2 and [15O]H2O in arterial blood is not necessary.
-When the duration of the study (time that is used in the model fit) is limited to 3 minutes, and the oxygen consumption is in the range 50-300 μmol/(min 100 g), the error caused by ignoring the recirculating radiowater will remain between ±10% (Ohta et al. 1992).
-This method has been used in TPC (Kaisti et al., 2003; Långsjö et al., 2005) and elsewhere (Aanerud et al., 2017; Blazey et al., 2018).
+Ohta et al (1992) have further simplified the calculation model.
+Unlike in the previous models, in this method the separation of [15O]O2 and [15O]H2O in arterial blood is not necessary.
+When the duration of the study (time that is used in the model fit) is limited to 3 minutes, and the oxygen consumption is in the range 50-300 μmol/(min 100 g), the error caused by ignoring the recirculating radiowater will remain between ±10% (Ohta et al., 1992).

 Analysis of data from single-inhalation study